vapoursynth/vapoursynth/doc/api/vsscript4.h.rst

     Retrieves an alpha node from the script environment.
 A node with associated alpha in the script must have been marked for output with the requested *index*.

     The returned node has its reference count incremented by one.

+    Behaves like getOutputAlphaNodeEx_ with *flags* 0, see getOutputNode_.

     Returns NULL if there is no alpha node at the requested index.